hankai17/hankai17/README.md

 Hello, I'm hankai17 -- A fan of code.
-I like analysing net-frame(But it so hard for me now) and doing some benchmark.
-I want to be a freelancer.
+I like analysing net-frame and doing some benchmark.
+I would like to be a freelancer.